kubernetes-sigs/kueue/site/content/en/docs/reference/kueue.v1beta1.md

 </td>
 <td>
    <p>namespaceSelector defines which namespaces are allowed to submit workloads to
 this clusterQueue.
-Beyond this basic support for policy, an policy agent like Gatekeeper should be used to enforce more advanced policies.
+Beyond this basic support for policy, a policy agent like Gatekeeper should be used to enforce more advanced policies.
 Defaults to null which is a nothing selector (no namespaces eligible).
 If set to an empty selector <code>{}</code>, then all namespaces are eligible.</p>